mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-23.08.0-Release-Notes.md

 This makes it possible to schedule the clearing of the caches for busy systems where the update of the map takes a long time.

+### [MXS-4216](https://jira.mariadb.org/browse/MXS-4216) Allow stale cache usage in schemarouter

+Stale entries in the schemarouter database map can now be used up to `max_staleness` seconds.
+This reduces the impact that a shard update causes to the client applications.

 ### MaxGUI